Company Registration at CIPC, SARS, COID, CUSTOMS, CIDB & More

 You can simply use ‘Trading’ too.
 Here are some more examples: ‘Trading and Services’, ‘Enterprises’.
 ‘Trading Services’, ‘General Trading’, ‘Projects’, ‘Suppliers’, ‘Services’, ‘General Dealers’, ‘Trading and Suppliers’, etc.

 Your Preferred Company Name should be unique for two reasons.
-Firstly, when you clients look you up online (as discussed in Step 2) your Company Name should not be confused with another Company’s name.
+Firstly, when your clients look you up online (as discussed in Step 2) your Company Name should not be confused with another Company’s name.
 Secondly, if your Company Name is not unique, the CIPC won’t accept it.

 If it’s already taken by another registered Company, the CIPC won’t be able to register your Preferred Name.

-Luckily there’s a very easy way to do a Company Name Search at the CIPC.
+Luckily, there’s a very easy way to do a Company Name Search at the CIPC.

 Firstly, you have to follow this link.
 It’ll take you to the CIPC’s Intellectual Property Commission page.